Tarell Brown: College career

+In his freshman year, he played in 10 games, helping the Longhorns to a 10-3 record, #10 ranking and an appearance in the 2003 Holiday Bowl.

+In his sophomore year, Brown co-led the team, along with Cedric Griffin and Michael Huff in interceptions with 2, and helped the team to a #4 ranking and an upset victory over Michigan in the 2005 Rose Bowl.

+The next year he helped Texas to win the 2005 Big 12 Championship and the 2005 BCS Championship while recording a career high 54 tackles, 2 TFLs, an interception and forced fumble.

 On September 4, 2006, Brown was one of two UT players and one former UT player were arrested in Austin and charged for marijuana possession, a Class B misdemeanor.
-The two current players, Tarell Brown and Tyrell Gatewood, were suspended from the team and did not play on September 9, 2006 game against the 2006 Ohio State Buckeyes football team.
+The two then-current players, Tarell Brown and Tyrell Gatewood, were suspended from the team and did not play on September 9, 2006 game against the 2006 Ohio State Buckeyes football team.
 Noted for his continual legal problems, Brown was also charged with a Class A misdemeanor weapons violation for being in possession of a firearm without a permit.
-It was later revealed that Brown and Gatewood had been tasered during the arrest, although the reasons for such treatment have not been fully established.
+It was later revealed that Brown and Gatewood had been tasered during the arrest, although the reasons for such treatment were not fully established.
+That season he helped Texas to win the 2006 Alamo Bowl and finish ranked #13.

-At the time of the arrest, Tarell Brown was listed as a starting cornerback.
+During his career at Texas he played in 45 games, recording 61 tackles and 3 interceptions.